ncrossland/ModX-Evo-dbEdit/readme.txt

  		SELECT recid, product_name as name ,description FROM `products` WHERE cat_id=122 {WHERE} {FILTER}
  		with a filter this would result in "SELECT recid, name ,description FROM `products` WHERE cat_id=122 AND deleted='0' HAVING name LIKE '%jacket%'

 	hide_add
 		If set to true, this will hide the "New Record" button.

 	hide_export
 		If set to true, this will hide the "CSV Export" button.

+	hide_delete
+		If set to true, this will hide the "Delete" button.

+    view_only
+		If set to true, open the Record window in view only mode.

+    pdf_export
+		If set to true, add a PDF export button for each row.

  	You can also create your own advanced settings.
 These will not have any effect in dbEdit itself without extra coding but I have used them on occasion as extra parameters for snippets. .